 Challenge Existing Beliefs

 Beliefs are very fragile and are actually quite easy to shift.
 People used to believe that the world was flat.
-People used to believe that it was impossible to run a 4-minute mile, or fly or travel to the moon.
+People used to believe that it was impossible to run a 4-minute mile or fly or travel to the moon.
+The magic is in part 3

 But, there are always those few people who see things differently and who follow their own heart’s dance, even when the steps are out of sync with the current thinking of their world.
 They decide to put those beliefs to the test and sometimes ways of thinking are forever changed.
 I sometimes think to my self, “How could they have been so stupid to believe such a ridiculous thing?”
 Then of course I say that to myself, too: “How could I have believed such a silly thing?”